h-escoffier/WILDkCAT/README.md

 - Verifies whether the reaction EC number exists.
 - Retains inputs where reaction-associated genes/enzymes are not supported by KEGG.
 - Retains inputs where no enzymes are provided by the model.
+- If multiple enzymes are provided, searches UniProt for catalytic activity.

 ---

 ### `retrieve_kcat.py`
-- If multiple enzymes are provided, searches UniProt for catalytic activity.
-- If multiple catalytic enzymes are identified, store all.
-- When multiple enzymes are found, computes identity percentages relative to the identified catalytic enzyme.
+- If the same enzyme is not found, computes identity percentages relative to the identified catalytic enzyme.
 - Applies Arrhenius correction to values within the appropriate pH range.
 - For rows with multiple scores, selects:
   - The best score